 What we are doing

-The National Forest Carbon Monitoring System estimates forest carbon stocks, changes in carbon stocks and emissions of greenhouse gases in managed land and forests.
+The National Forest Carbon Monitoring, Accounting and Reporting System estimates forest carbon stocks, changes in carbon stocks and emissions of greenhouse gases in managed land and forests.
 These estimates are based on data from Saskatchewan's forest inventories, growth and yield tables, disturbance monitoring and management activities.
 The ministry monitors the rate of change in carbon stock and emissions in the forest ecosystem using the federal carbon budget model.

 The forest ecosystem contains carbon stock which includes above-ground biomass (i.e. trees), below-ground biomass (i.e. live roots), deadwood, litter and organic soil matter.
 Carbon quantities change over time due to tree growth, which adds to the carbon stock.
 Losses from carbon stock occur through decomposition, natural disturbances (e.g. wildfire and insects) and forest harvesting.
 Forest carbon storage is the total amount of carbon contained in all the components of the forest ecosystem at a given time.
 This analysis is only representative of the managed forests in Saskatchewan and does not include the far northern part of the provincial forest.
 There are few human activities in the far north and a general lack of information on forest carbon in this part of the province.